terrapinball/terrapinball/README.md

-👋 Hi, I’m owen @terrapinball
+Hi, I’m owen @terrapinball 👋

-I like fast and secure computers and networks!
+🤖 I like fast and secure computers and networks!

-🌱 Certified in <strong>CompTIA Sec+</strong> and <strong>AWS Cloud Practitioner</strong>
+Certified in <strong>CompTIA Sec+</strong> and <strong>AWS Cloud Practitioner</strong> 🌱

-📫 connect with me && drop me a line!
+📫 Connect with me && drop me a line!
         linkedin/in/owenxdavies
         owendavies802@gmail.com